ex7r3me/100-days-of-code/r1-log.md

 ### R1D37
 I've added Icon to the android version of the application, I'm getting a strange error on build which I need to investigate more.  https://github.com/ex7r3me/fooname-mobile

+### R1D38
+I've fixed the build error by updating gradle settings and following one signal's documents and added a checkbox to the settings screen. https://github.com/ex7r3me/fooname-mobile